cloudqubes/cloudqubes.github.io/_drafts/2023-07-01-3-usecases-of-kubernetes-ingress.md

 Note the `ADDRESS` and the `PORTS` fields.
 Our application will be available on http://127.0.0.1/xyz.

-If you get blank for the `ADDRESS` field, please check the ingress agian in a few minutes.
+If the `ADDRESS` field is blank, please check the ingress agian in a few minutes.
-Sometimes, Kubernetes may take about 30 seconds to assign the `ADDRESS` to an ingress resource.
+Sometimes, Kubernetes may take about 30 seconds to assign the `ADDRESS` to a newly-created ingress resource.

 Test the `number-crunch` application.
 ```shell